nashville-software-school/front-end-milestones/2-the-static-web/exercises/SW_CSS_ZEN_GARDEN.md

 When your work is complete, add, commit, and push up the branch (`git push origin exercise`).
 Then submit a pull request on Github.

-> :pencil: In an effort to keep this project like the Zen Garden website, this exercise does not have a styles folder.
+> :pencil2: In an effort to keep this project like the Zen Garden website, this exercise does not have a styles folder.